1993 European Grand Prix: Race

 It began to rain and the two Williams stopped for wets while Senna stayed out.
 It was the correct decision because it began to dry again.
 The Williams stopped yet again for dries.
 Prost stalled in the pits in his stop and when he rejoined, he was a lap behind and down in fourth.
 Barrichello was now second but it rained and then stopped again.
 He went to the pits twice and by now Hill was in second, albeit a lap down.
 Barrichello, third, had trouble with his fuel pressure and retired, giving the place to Prost.
 Senna set the fastest lap on lap 57, on a lap when he drove into the pit lane but aborted the pit stop, showing that there actually was a shortcut through the pit lane.
 This is due to the Grand Prix configuration of Donington, which has the pit entry before the final hairpin corner onto the start/finish straight.

 Senna won from Hill and Prost, having made four pit stops in the wet-dry conditions compared to Prost's seven.
-Herbert finished fourth for Lotus, stopping only once, while all the other finishing drivers stopped in the pits several times.
+Williams technical director Patrick Head explained: "Our active car maintained very low ride heights, just a few millimetres above the ground, and gained aerodynamic performance by this, but when the water was deeper than the ride height of the car, our drivers were 'surfing'".
+Herbert finished fourth for Lotus, stopping only once, while all the other finishing drivers making several pit stops.
 Riccardo Patrese and Fabrizio Barbazza completed the top six.
 By the end, Senna had lapped the entire field except for Hill, who finished over a minute behind.

-At the end of the race, Senna was led onto a podium and given a trophy that depicted Sega's mascot, Sonic the Hedgehog holding a trophy with the Sega logo underneath.
+At the end of the race, Senna was led onto a podium and given a trophy that depicted Sega's mascot, Sonic the Hedgehog, holding a trophy with the Sega logo underneath.
 A widely circulated image shows Senna holding the trophy.
 After this marketing photo op, he was given the official award, a trophy that does not depict either Sonic the Hedgehog or the Sega logo.
-McLaren is still in possession of the Sega trophy; for a long time, it was thought to have been lost until McLaren's official Twitter account revealed that it is in one of their storerooms.
-On 12 June 2020, McLaren put the trophy in a trophy case in McLaren Technology Center.
+McLaren is still in possession of the Sega trophy; for a long time, it was thought to have been lost until McLaren's official Twitter account revealed it is in one of their storerooms.
+On 12 June 2020, McLaren put the trophy in a trophy case in McLaren Technology Centre.